ericw317/RegistryParser/README.md

 This is a work in progress.
-Currently only works well with SAM hives.
+Currently only works well with SAM and SYSTEM hives.
 More will be added soon.

 What This Does
 --------------